cubeta-io/cubeta-starter/readme.md

 As mentioned before you'll find a model class corresponding to the name you entered in the `app/Models` directory

 - the model will has the needed functions to represent your relations
-- it will has an attribute for your file type property named after it so you can access its storage path and will append it to your model
+- it will have an attribute for your file type property named after it, so you can access its storage path and will append it to your model
-- if you have a property of type `bool` you'll see a scope for it to make it easier too query data based on this property
+- if you have a property of type `bool` you'll see a scope for it to make it easier to query data based on this property
 - if you have translated attributes you'll see the array that contains them with the name of `$translatedAttributes`